 Emory’s access to a large and varied patient population provides residents and fellows with intriguing and often unique training opportunities.
 Our goal is to cultivate a program dedicated to excellent teaching in the context of superb clinical care.
 Our internal medicine residency program routinely receives 100-percent resident satisfaction scores for overall experience and variety of clinical exposures.

-EUH Dressler Conference: What is the clinical exam for pericardial tamponade?
+EUH Dressler Conference: What is the epidemiology of legionella pneumonia?